 Ariton is a tiny town located in the state of Alabama.
 With a population of 662 people and just one neighborhood, Ariton is the 333rd largest community in Alabama.

-Ariton is a blue-collar town, with 47.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Ariton is generally considered to be a blue-collar town.
+47.93% of the Ariton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Ariton is a town of transportation and shipping workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Ariton who work in sales jobs (11.03%), office and administrative support (8.28%), and food service (4.83%).

-The percentage of adults in Ariton who are college-educated is close to the national average for all communities of 21.84%: 18.24% of the adults in Ariton have a bachelor's degree or advanced degree.
+In terms of college education, Ariton is nearly on par with the US average for all cities of 21.84%: 18.24% of adults 25 and older in Ariton have a bachelor's degree or advanced degree.

 The per capita income in Ariton in 2022 was $21,558, which is low income relative to Alabama and the nation.
 This equates to an annual income of $86,232 for a family of four.
 However, Ariton contains both very wealthy and poor people as well.
 Ariton also has one of the higher rates of people living in poverty in the nation, with 36.60% of its population below the federal poverty line.